maxwang7/lisp/README.md

 - `cons`, `car`, `cdr`
 - `cond`

+See http://pythonpracticeprojects.com/lisp.html for a high level description of the language specification.
 Used https://repl.it/languages/scheme as a reference implementation. (not all things are the same about Scheme and this implementation of lisp; for example, Scheme doesn't have an `atom?` built-in)

 There are two parts